DetachHead/speedtester/README.md

     "frequency": 500    //frequency of downloads in ms }
   ```
-2. open a terminal and run `deno run --allow-net`
+2. open a terminal and run `deno run main.ts --allow-net`

 ## disclaimer
 this stopped happening to me a while ago so i can't really show any evidence of it working but i figured i should put it up on here in case it helps somebody else.